top of page

 • Income-driven returns now dominate investor strategy

 Lenders are re-engaging.
 Institutional capital is reallocating.
-And sponsors who understand the timing are already locking in bridge and acquisition financing.
+Sponsors who understand the timing are already locking in bridge and acquisition financing.

 Sectors With the Strongest Tailwinds